 Farming While Black by Leah Penniman is available wherever books are sold

 Three pillars of food justice

 Soul Fire Farm highlights three main areas inherent to food justice:

 Access — who has it?
-Access to healthy fresh food is quite often still divided along racial lines.
+Access to whole fresh food is quite often still divided along racial lines.
 People of color are three times as likely to be hungry, and some 24 million Americans live under food apartheid.
 White neighborhoods have an average of four times as many supermarkets as communities of color.